apache/fluo/README.md

 ./bin/worker.sh start-local
 ```

-In a distributed enivornment, you will need to deploy the Fluo binary to
+In a distributed environment, you will need to deploy the Fluo binary to
 every node and start each process individually.

 To stop Fluo processes, run the following commands: